-There is no law against honoring the LORD on Sunday, or on any other day of the week, but there IS a law against working on the Sabbath.
+There is no law against honoring the LORD on Sunday, or on any other day of the week, but there IS a commandment to “rest” on the 7th Day.

-ANSWER: Christ appeared to His disciples over a period of forty days after His resurrection.
+ANSWER: Christ appeared to His disciples over a period of forty days following His resurrection.
 Only five of these recorded appearances give a clue as to the day.

-On the day of His resurrection: To Mary Magdalene, to two disciples on the road to Emmaus, and to eleven disciples in the upper room.
-(The eleven disciples were not holding a religious meeting.
-They were hiding in terror of the Jews.)
+On the day of His resurrection - the Feast of Firstfruits: To Mary Magdalene, to two disciples on the road to Emmaus, and to eleven disciples in the upper room.
+The eleven disciples were not holding a religious meeting.
+They were hiding in terror of the Jews.